kamal-sharma-de/pyspark/README.md

 Problem 4: Write a pyspark application to clean and transform in-memory data containing missing values and inconsistencies before creating a PySpark DataFrame.

-Problem 5: Write a pysparl application to add an "index-like" column to a PySpark DataFrame.
+Problem 5: Write a pyspark application to add an "index-like" column to a PySpark DataFrame.

+Problem 6: Develope a pyspark application to calculate the month-wise cumulative revenue.